Communication Skills

 Humanities-Performance

 Defined as hands-on and studio-style courses such as art, theater, music, design, or photography.
 These courses may include workshops and classes may be divided into two parts: a lesson and an activity.
-A maximum of five credits allowed in performance/skills.
+A maximum of five credits allowed in Humanities-Performance.

 Applies principles of art, combining theories of creative thinking and modern design.
 Problems in organization of compositional elements and two dimensional space concepts.
 This class may include students from multiple sections.
 (Humanities-Performance, Elective)